Matthew Stafford Player Prop Bets for the NFL Playoffs | Los Angeles vs. Tampa Bay 1/23/2022

 Recent Performances

-- Stafford put together a 202-yard performance against the Cardinals in the NFC Wild Card round, completing 76.5 percent of his passes with two touchdown passes.
+- In last week's matchup with the Cardinals, Stafford completed 76.5 percent of his passes for 202 yards, while throwing two touchdowns.

-- He also added 22 yards on six carries while rushing for one touchdown.
+- He also tacked on 22 yards on six carries while rushing for one touchdown.

-- He also has 21 rushing yards on seven carries (plus one rushing touchdown), averaging 7.0 yards per game on the ground.
+- He's added 21 rushing yards on seven carries and one rushing touchdown, averaging 7.0 yards per game.

 Stafford's Los Angeles Teammates